anitahkimanthi/jquery-alert/README.md

 ```

-In the style.css file put any styles you want for your web page.
+6.In the style.css file put any styles you want for your web page.

 Example;
 ```